Supporting Communities on the Frontlines

 • People who live in areas with high rates of coal production are more likely to die from certain cancers.
 Coal also causes asthma and heart attacks.

 • Coal burning is the single greatest threat to the global climate.
-China is the largest producer and consumer of coal in the world, while Russia ranks among the top 10, as does the United States.
+China is the largest producer and consumer of coal in the world.

 • The coal industry is one of the biggest water polluters on the planet.
 It also consumes enormous amounts of water—often in regions already suffering from water shortages.